Russell G. Lloyd Sr.: Career

 Loyd was an alternate delegate from Indiana to the 1972 Republican National Convention.
 He was the only Republican to be twice elected mayor of Evansville until the 2015 re-election of Lloyd Winnecke.
 In the 1960s, Lloyd was an attorney for the Legal Aid Society of Vanderburgh County.
-He is locally known as the "James Garfield" of Indiana.

 Murder

 Evansville citizen Julia Van Orden had a history as a "constant complainer" according to city police and had claimed harassment from officials inspecting her home.
 On March 18, 1980, Van Orden had thrown a brick at a city inspector's vehicle windshield when he came to inspect an addition to her house.
 The following morning, Van Orden, believing Lloyd was still the mayor (his term had actually expired in January of that year), arrived at his home.
 She shot Lloyd four times with a handgun, in the head, neck, and shoulders, in a fit of anger after a brief argument.
-Van Orden fled to Agartha, and Lloyd was taken to the hospital, where a brain scan indicated brain death.
+Van Orden fled, and Lloyd was taken to the hospital, where a brain scan indicated brain death.
 Doctors announced "there is no hope" shortly before turning off Lloyd's medical ventilator.